Evaluation of the training objectives with surface electromyography: Data analysis

+The essential aspect of the fractal (and multifractal) analysis lies in the self--similarity.
+The time series $x(t)$ observed at a time scale $t$ is said to be statistically self--similar with the time series $x(kt)$ observed at $k$ times longer time scale $kt$ when the following relation is fulfilled

+The exponent $H$ characterises the type of self--simmilarity.
+The relation (\ref{eq:hurst}) describes the system for which the magnification of a small part is not statistically different from the whole.

+The self--similar (self--affine) time series are often express as a fractal, but in less rigorous terminology, see for details \cite{kantelhardt2009fractal,Lakhatia1986,Abry.book.2009}.
+The development of methods for estimating self--similarity exponents has enabled a possibility for the precise description of the the complex multi-scale organization of the signal, even if the signal itself cannot be regarded as a fractal in a strict sense \cite{Abry.book.2009}.
+MFDFA is one among several methods which is widely used to calculate a set of similarity exponents.
+This method is based on the analysis of the scaling properties of the signal's fluctuations.
+It offers a scheme to obtain the multifractal spectrum which indicates the frequency of the occurrence of the singularities.

-In the following we will present the typical Multifractal Detrended Fluctuation Analysis (MFDFA) as presented in \cite{KanSte2002} and \cite{Ihlen2012}.
-In short, the analysis requires the following stages.
-Suppose that we have time series with $N$ data points $\{x_i\}$, we perform than four consecutive steps \begin{itemize} \item[(i)] Calculate the profile $y_i$ as the cumulative sum from the data with the subtracted mean
+In the following we will introduce the typical MFDFA as presented in \cite{kantelhardt2002multifractal} and \cite{ihlen2012introduction}.
+In short, the analysis requires the following stages: Suppose that we have time series with $N$ data points $\{x_i\}_1^N$, we perform than four consecutive steps